codewithheeren/Interview_Questions/Java Backend/Spring Framework Questions.md

 14. What is the difference between @RestController and @Controller ?
 15. How did you handle exceptions in your restful service project ?
 16. What is payload ?
+17. what is the flow of execution of rest api application?
 <!-- hidden comment- PENDING QUESTIONS-
 What is the role of the @Scheduled annotation in Spring Boot?
 What is the purpose of the @Cacheable annotation in Spring Boot?